 While most people are familiar with the term “self-awareness”, how many really know what it means?
-And even more importantly, how many people understand how vital possessing self-awareness is living a successful, happy life?
-The truth is that success in life, whether it be an emotional success, material success or career success, is largely a product of how we respond to the various external dilemmas or situations we find ourselves in.
-Having a persistent loop of negative or irrational thoughts running through your head can lead to a variety of destructive habits, that if left unchecked, could send your life way of course or into a dark downward spiral.
+And even more importantly, how many people understand how vital possessing self-awareness is to live a successful, happy life?
+The truth is that success in life, whether it be an emotional success, material success or career success is largely a product of how we respond to the various external dilemmas or situations we find ourselves in.
+Having a persistent loop of negative or irrational thoughts running through your head can lead to a variety of destructive habits, that if left unchecked, could send your life away off course, or into a dark downward spiral.

 Fortunately, self-awareness allows you to identify any thought patterns and recognize the problems they’re causing you in your day-to-life.
 As a result, you’ll suddenly find yourself much more at ease while at the same time making smarter decisions that will lead to greater success in life.

 Here are some exercises to improve your self-awareness:

 All too often, people reduce their emotional state to one of two choices, “sad” or “happy”.
 However, emotions are more complicated than that and if not properly understood, have the power to seriously mess with your behavior and physical health.